November 3 & 4, 2014

 Continuing Education Credit

 The University of Massachusetts Medical School is accredited by the ACCME to provide continuing medical education for physicians.
 The UMMS designates this live continuing medical education activity for a maximum of 14.75 AMA PRA Category 1 credit(s) ™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+Physicians should claim only credit commensurate with the extent of their participation in the activity.

 This offering meets the requirements for 17.7 contact hours for nurses as specified by the Massachusetts Board of Registration in nursing (244-CMR 5.04).
 Each nurse should claim only those hours of credit that he/she actually spent in the educational activity.